AryanDixit1928/Python-Practice/README.md

 # Python-Practice
-Coding Practice
+**Coding Practice & Learning Journey**

-This repository contains my coding practice and learning journey.
+This repository contains my Python learning projects, practice scripts, and experiments.
-I will be adding programs, examples, and small projects as I learn new things.
+I will be adding programs, examples, and small projects as I learn new concepts.

-Purpose
+## Purpose
 - Practice coding concepts
 - Build consistency
 - Track my progress

-Tech
+## Tech
+- Programming language: **Python**
-- Programming languages and tools will be added over time.
+- Tools and other languages may be added over time

+## Notes
+- This repository contains **only Python projects**
+- Author: Aryan Dixit